snikproject/graph/README.md

 ### Code Style
 Specified in the ESlint config file `.eslintrc.json`.
 Use the [Cytoscape.js notation](http://js.cytoscape.org/#notation/functions) for JSDoc types and generic parameters, such as "ele" for "a collection of a single element (node or edge)".
-Instead of "eles", "cy.collection" may be used as JSDOC type.
+Instead of "eles", "cy.collection" may be used as JSDoc type.

-## Scripts
+### Scripts
 * `npm run test` runs the mocha tests
 * `npm run build` transpiles the code for browsers without full ES6 support, used by index-babel.html
 * `npm run jsdoc` generates the API documentation

+## Adaptation

+If you like SNIK Graph and want to use it with different data, please open an issue.
+While the main part is written generally, there .